zach-zhiling-zheng/Linker-Mutation/README.md

 **Method I:**

-Insertion of Bonds and Rings by either insert or deleting a linker expansion spacer like phenyl ring, double bond, triple bond, or azo group specifically at the location where a carboxylate group is directly connected to either a ring, a C=C double bond, a C $\equiv$ C triple bond, or an N=N azo group within the linker:
+Insertion of Bonds and Rings by either inserting or deleting a linker expansion spacer like phenyl ring, double bond, triple bond, or azo group specifically at the location where a carboxylate group is directly connected to either a ring, a C=C double bond, a C $\equiv$ C triple bond, or an N=N azo group within the linker:

 ```python
 "{""messages"": [{""role"": ""system"", ""content"": ""You are an AI assistant with expertise in organic chemistry.
 Your task is to make theoretical modifications to a given SMILES code of a MOF linker.
 Your objective is to insert or delete a linker expansion spacer like phenyl ring, double bond, triple bond, or azo group specifically at the location where a carboxylate group is directly connected to either a ring, a C=C double bond, a C#C triple bond, or an N=N azo group within the linker, then provide the correct SMILES code for the modified linker.
 The user can choose from four mutation actions: